Nuthouse01/PMX-VMD-Scripting-Tools/README.md

   <summary>Click to expand!</summary>

 ```
+v1.07.01:
+NEW: minor improvements in the GUI!
+    GUI will automatically find/load all scripts within "scripts_for_gui" folder
+    GUI will select the "last used script" when launched
+    file input dialogue remembers different locations for each filetype
+add "_SCRIPT_TEMPLATE"

 v1.07.00:
 overhaul the structure and imports to make it more like a proper package
 bugfix in the new "bone_set_arm_localaxis" script